niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 - HuntingLicenseExpirationDate
 - BuildingPermitExpirationDate

-represents any kind of reuse.
+promotes any kind of reuse.
 On the other hand, re-using the same name for the same concept, idea, or thing is desirable.
 Because Type represents a concept, idea, or thing, the alternate approach is to define Types for properties that are actually being re-used:
 - BirthDate